bittere/dash/README.md

 - The `state` object can be used to pass around state to the prompt function and other commands.
 - Commands should handle all their arguments (eg. `help`) on their own.
 Dash is a _shell_ framework, not a CLI framework!
+- The `log` function should be used if output is something other than stdout (eg. a `WritableStream` for tests).
+However, `console.log` may be used if the output is stdout.

 ## License